MultiverseLearningProducts/learn-you-java/src/Workshops/002-Hotels.md

 Inheritance is a central design concept in OOP.
 It is a mechanism for sharing code and organising objects.
 What follows is an example of implementing inheritance and leveraging the design pattern to save us from repeatedly having to write code that basically does the same thing.

 Hotels have different room types.
 For example a double room, a single, a twin or family room.
 They are all rooms, they will all have a room number, they all need the interface to allow us to add and remove guests.
 However they diverge.
-A single room will only accept 1 guest then it will be full.
-The different types of room will all have their own prices.
+A single room will only accept 1 guest then it will not be empty.
+Each room type will have their own prices.

 There are 4 new keywords you are going to learn to get the hang of inheritance in Java.